FREE GROCERY GUIDE

 CONS: Strong overpowering flavor, borderline-complete protein

-1. Rice Protein: While rice protein can be easier to digest than whey or egg protein, it is not considered a complete protein and must be combined with other proteins to be considered complete.
-Additionally, because of the way rice is grown in water, it can be high in heavy metals, especially arsenic, so using rice protein daily may not be an ideal choice.
+2. Rice Protein: While rice protein can be easier to digest than whey or egg protein, it is not considered a complete protein and must be combined with other proteins to be considered complete.
+Additionally, because of the way rice is grown in water, it can be high in heavy metals, especially arsenic, so using rice protein daily may not be an ideal or thyroid-friendly choice.

 PROS: Plant-based, relatively inexpensive, easy to source